lpessin/blacklist_lbry/README.md

-# blacklist_lbry
+# Spam List
-script to find spam comments and put in a xlsx file
+Script to find spam comments on lbry